Maintain your benefits for the supports you need. Keep your assets for the life you choose.

 mailbox image

-Mail or Email Packet
+Mail Packet

-• Mail to My Choice Trust 258 Genesee St. Mezzanine Level, Utica, NY 13502
+• Mail the Joinder/Application to My Choice Trust 258 Genesee St. Mezzanine Level, Utica, NY 13502

 Funding the account by check or money order:

-2. Mail only the check and the “New Account Deposit Slip” found in our documents section) directly to the bank at: TBD
+2. Mail only the check and the “New Account Deposit Slip” found in our documents section directly to the bank at: TBD

 Funding the account with and electronic deposit:

-1. Gather the above information as directed.
+1. Gather the above application and supporting documentation.

 young woman smiling